mnemonicdevices/docs/md001/signal_generation/advanced_parameters.md

 <hr />

-## Quantizer
+## Scale (Quantizer)

-The quantizer advanced parameter provides V/octave quantization of a signal to a given note within a scale.
+The scale (AKA quantizer) advanced parameter provides V/octave quantization of a signal to a given note within a scale.
 There are up to 8 user customizable scales.
 When modulating, the effective scale can be modulated by stepping forward to the next scale, back to the previous scale, or randomly choosing a scale.

 <div style="display: flex; justify-content: center;">
     <div style="display: flex; flex-flow: column; align-items: center; justify-content: center;">